StudySmarter - The all-in-one study app.

 More than 3 Million Downloads

-Charlotte Brontë’s Jane Eyre (1847) was a radical and controversial text for its time because it put forward the idea that men and women are equals.
+Charlotte Brontë’s Jane Eyre (1847) was a radical and controversial text for its time because it put forward the idea that men and women are equal.
 The novel divided opinions as it suggested that ‘women feel just as men feel’ and because of this, they shouldn’t be confined to the domestic sphere.
 Victorian society was shocked by Jane Eyre, and it developed a reputation as a ‘naughty book’ for going against the patriarchal constructs of the 1800s.

 As a gothic romance, Jane Eyre has an unconventional blend of genres.
 It uses dark and mysterious imagery to elevate the romantic tale.
 The narrative is intricate and complex as Brontë presents a strong, faithful, and moral protagonist.